newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey-founders.md

 displayName: new-jersey-founders
 urlSlug: new-jersey-founders
 id: new-jersey-founders-funders
+sidebarCardBodyText: Founders & Funders enables early-stage New Jersey technology and life sciences companies to meet potential investors in 10-minute, one-on-one “speed dating” sessions to discuss strategy, business models, and funding opportunities.
 openDate: ""
 dueDate: ""
-summaryDescriptionMd: >-
+summaryDescriptionMd: >
-  Founders & Funders enables early-stage New Jersey technology and life sciences companies to meet potential investors in 10-minute, one-on-one “speed dating” sessions to discuss strategy, business models, and funding opportunities.
+  Founders & Funders enables you, as an early-stage New Jersey technology or life sciences company, to meet potential investors in 10-minute, one-on-one “speed dating” sessions where you can discuss strategy, business models, and funding opportunities.

-  To register for this opportunity, contact: [NJFoundersFunders@njeda.com](mailto:NJFoundersFunders@njeda.com).
+  To register for this opportunity, contact [NJFoundersFunders@njeda.com](mailto:NJFoundersFunders@njeda.com).
 callToActionLink: ""
 callToActionText: ""
 fundingType: technical assistance